jaygriggsau/Project-WhoWouldWin/README.md

 ## :computer: [Click here](https://whowouldwin.surge.sh/) to see my live project!

 ## :speech_balloon: About
-- Users can choose any fighter they want
+- Users can choose any fighter they want and see who is strongest
 - The website shows you the stats for that fighter
-- When the user logs in, they can create a profile with the following fields to fill out.

 ## :memo: Planning: